cfengine/documentation/language/testing_non_privelegded_user.markdown

 the user's home directory, named \~/.cfagent.
 CFEngine prefers you to keep certain files here.
 You should not resist this too strongly or you will make unnecessary trouble for yourself.
-The decision to have this \`known directory' was made to simplify a lot of configuration.
+The decision to have this 'known directory' was made to simplify a lot of configuration.

 To test CFEngine as an ordinary user, do the following:

 -   Compile and make the software.
--   Copy the binaries into the work directory: host$ mkdir -p ~/.cfagent/inputs host$ mkdir -p ~/.cfagent/bin host$ cd src
+-   Copy the binaries into the work directory:

+                  host$ mkdir -p ~/.cfagent/inputs
+                  host$ mkdir -p ~/.cfagent/bin
+                  host$ cd src